 1. Badrinath – Amongst The Famous Ones

 Perched in the Himalayan region at about 11,000 feet above ground level, Badrinath is the most visited heritage monument in Uttarakhand.
 The place is one of the quartets of the famed Char Dham or the four shrines.
-Named after Lord Vishnu—the Preservator, Badrinath is also home to traditional and astonishing Garhwali wooden architecture.
+Named after Lord Vishnu—the Preserver, Badrinath is also home to traditional and astonishing Garhwali wooden architecture.
 This is obviously one of the most famous monuments in Uttarakhand.

-The main temple is set against the backdrop of a hillock, and presents a picturesque view for the connoisseurs while offering bliss and peace for the devotees.
+The main temple is set against the backdrop of a hillock and presents a picturesque view for the connoisseurs while offering bliss and peace for the devotees.
 Since Badrinath is located at a high altitude in a comparatively colder region, it is open only for six months in a year i.e. from April to November.
 It makes for a truly spiritual destination to re-energize your spiritual leanings.
 Apart from being an amazing religious site, it is also one of the best historical monuments in Uttarakhand.

-Key attractions: The main temple is subdivided into three main areas, namely Garbhagriha (Sanctum Sanctorium), Darshan Mandap (Worship hall), and Sabha Mandap (Meeting hall)
+Key attractions: The main temple is subdivided into three main areas, namely Garbhagriha (Sanctum Sanctorium), Darshan Mandap (worship hall), and Sabha Mandap (Meeting hall)

 How to Reach: Rishikesh is the nearest railhead.
 Visitors can ride for around 300 km to Badrinath via Joshimath town either by bus or in the shared or private cars.
 The nearest airport is located in Dehradun, merely 20 km away from Rishikesh.
-Buses and cab services are also ply from the airport to Badrinath.
+Buses and cab services also ply from the airport to Badrinath.